bhanu481/minimal/index.md

----
-layout: default
----

 # Machine learning portfolio

 ## Real-time rain severity detection for autonomous driving applications

-> .
->
->Detection and severity classification of rainy conditions is an essential part of the sensor support system.In this project a novel rain detection and severity classification algorithm based on a neural network with inputs such as localized DCT and image-based features.
+Detection and severity classification of rainy conditions is an essential part of the sensor support system.In this project a novel rain detection and severity classification algorithm based on a neural network with inputs such as localized DCT and image-based features.
 The proposed approach is tested on real data set collected on the road and subjectively quantified with respect to rain severity.

 [IEEE publication](https://ieeexplore.ieee.org/document/9575264).